Contact Info

 The GNSS receiver is used to get position, elevation (ellipsoidal height and MSL height), course over ground, speed over ground and information on GNSS fix quality and precision.
 When using a RTK receiver in RTK fixed mode (correction data required), you should be able to get real time tide information as well, by using the high accuracy ellipsoidal height and a geoid model.

 In order to connect a GNSS receiver, you need to have at least one serial port available (unless the receiver is connected via Bluetooth).
 If there is no port available, you can add a serial port by using an USB-to-serial converter or a NMEA0183 data combiner equipped with an USB port.
-Most RTK receivers also have the ability to connect them via Bluetooth - This also requires less cables running through your boat.
+Most RTK receivers also have the ability to connect them via Bluetooth - This also requires fewer cables running through your boat.

 Some modern GNSS receivers